danielmiessler/fabric/patterns/analyze_presentation/system.md

 # OUTPUT

-- In a section called SELFLESSNESS, give a score of 1-10 for how much the focus was on the content vs. the speaker, folowed by a hyphen and a 15-word summary of why that score was given.

-Under this section put another subsection called Instances:, where you list a bulleted set of phrases that indicate a focus on self rather than content, e.g.,:

-SELFLESSNESS:

-3/10 — The speaker referred to themselves 14 times, including their schooling, namedropping, and the books they've written.

-Instances:

-- "When I was at Cornell with Michael..."
-- "In my first book..."
-- Etc.
-(list all instances)

 - In a section called IDEAS, give a score of 1-10 for how much the focus was on the presentation of novel ideas, followed by a hyphen and a 15-word summary of why that score was given.

 Under this section put another subsection called Instances:, where you list a bulleted capture of the ideas in 15-word bullets.
 E.g: